-The ALICE test utilizes RT-PCR to provide a molecular screening of CE in endometrial tissue by analyzing the 9 bacteria most commonly causing the disease (Streptococcus agalactiae (group B), Staphylococcus aureus, Enterococcus faecalis, Mycoplasma hominis, Mycoplasma genitalium, Escherichia coli, Ureaplasma urealyticum, Chlamydia trachomatis and Neisseria gonorrhoeae).
+The ALICE test utilizes RT-PCR to provide a molecular screening of CE in endometrial tissue by analyzing the bacteria most commonly causing the disease (Streptococcus agalactiae (group B) & Streptococcus viridans, Staphylococcus aureus, Enterococcus faecalis, Mycoplasma hominis, Mycoplasma genitalium, Escherichia coli, Klebsiella pneumoniae, Ureaplasma urealyticum, Chlamydia trachomatis and Neisseria gonorrhoeae).
 The technology used for these purposes is based on DNA extraction followed by microorganism-specific amplification that enables the quantification of targeted bacteria present in a sample.
-After receiving the endometrial biopsy and extracting the genetic material (DNA), sample minimum quality requirements are evaluated before use of the screening tools.
+After receiving the endometrial biopsy and extracting the genetic material (DNA), sample minimum quality requirements are evaluated before testing.

 A single endometrial sample contains both endometrial and bacterial cells.
-These can be analyzed using deep sequencing to predict endometrial receptivity and RT-PCR for the study of the 9 afore mentioned pathogens.
+These can be analyzed using deep sequencing to predict endometrial receptivity and RT-PCR for the study of the aforementioned pathogens.